b04zdotcom/serverless-graphql-api/README.md

 }
 ```

-This example query will return a result similar to this
+This query will return a result similar to this
 ```
 {
   "data": {